hpe-storage/csi-driver/examples/kubernetes/nimble-storage/README.md

 #### Creation parameters

-* csi.storage.k8s.io<i></i>/fstype: xfs
-  * The filesystem to create on the volume.
-* csi.storage.k8s.io<i></i>/secret-name: nimble-secret
-  * The name of the secret to use when performing provisioning, publish, resize, and snapshot operations.
-* csi.storage.k8s.io<i></i>/secret-namespace: default
-  * The namespace of the secret to use when performing provisioning, publish, resize, and snapshot operations.
 * fsOwner
   * The user id and group id that should own the root directory of the filesystem in the form of [userId:groupId].
 * fsMode